 —June to August have the warmest weather, and it is mostly crowded during these months.

 —The weather in the mountains can be unpredictable, even during summer it can get quite cold.
 Be sure to pack accordingly.

-—Wild fires during the summer months is common, so some areas may be temporarily restricted to enter.
+—Wild fires are common during the summer months, so some areas may be temporarily restricted to enter.

 — Prescribed fires by fire specialist from Parks Canada "help to restore healthy forests and grasslands, enhance habitat for wildlife and reduce the risk of wildfire to communities."

 —Banff is a photographer's paradise, be sure to come prepared (extra batteries, memory cards et al).